Ibarca/Forecast-Validation-with-Prophet-Backtesting-Using-One-Train-Test-Split/README.md

 The model is trained only on the first four years of data.
 The final year is kept aside and is not shown to the model during training.

 After the model has learned from the training period, it generates a forecast for the test period.
 Because the test period already happened in reality, I can compare the forecasted values with the actual sales values.
-This is called **train-test split**.
-It is a very practical technique that allows us to evaluate the model in a realistic way, according to the following logic:
+This is a very practical technique that allows us to evaluate the model in a realistic way, according to the following logic:

 > If I had used this model one year ago, how close would its forecast have been to the actual demand?